Tednoob17/_MyCertification/Google/Google Cybersecurity Certification.md

 ## Course 1 - Week 1 (Foundations of Cybersecurity)

-1. Fill in the blank: The pur
+1. Fill in the blank: The purpose of <----------> is to protect networks,devices,peoples and data from unauthorized access or criminal exploitation .
+	Cybersecurity
+2.